amd/ZenDNN/README.md

 Zen Deep Neural Network Library (ZenDNN)
 ========================================
 ZenDNN (Zen Deep Neural Network) Library accelerates deep learning inference applications on AMD CPUs.
 This library, which includes APIs for basic neural network building blocks optimized for AMD CPUs, targets deep learning application and framework developers with the goal of improving inference performance on AMD CPUs across a variety of workloads, including computer vision, natural language processing (NLP), and recommender systems.
 ZenDNN leverages oneDNN/DNNL v2.6.3's basic infrastructure and APIs.
-ZenDNN optimizes several APIs and adds new APIs, which are currently integrated into TensorFlow, ONNXRT, and PyTorch.
+ZenDNN optimizes several APIs and adds new APIs, which are currently integrated into TensorFlow, and PyTorch.

 ZenDNN depends on:
 - AOCL-BLAS is a high-performant implementation of the Basic Linear Algebra Subprograms (BLAS).